Table of Contents

 German Golden Rule Poster

-This German-language multifaith poster featuring Golden Rule texts in 13 religions is published by the Global Ethic Foundation in Germany.
-The Global Ethic is an effort to develop and implement a universal set of moral principles to guide the international human family.
+This German-language multifaith poster features Golden Rule texts in 13 religions.
 Approximately 80 million people live in Germany.
 It is estimated that 25 million German-speaking people reside outside Germany, mostly in the European Union.
-To view or purchase the German poster, click here:
+To view, download or print the German poster, free of charge, click here:

 Flemish Golden Rule Poster (free online)